Grace (yacht)

 Kibo, is a motor yacht built in 2014 by Abeking & Rasmussen.
 She was owned by Russian billionaire Alexander Mamut, but was sold in 2018 to John Reece and renamed Grace.
 With an overall length of 81.00 m and a beam of 14.00 m.

 Design

 Graces exterior and interior were designed by Terence Disdale.
 The hull is built of steel and the superstructure is made of aluminium, with teak laid decks.
-The yacht is Lloyd's registered, issued by Cayman Islands.
-Grace is 0.80 m shorter than her sister ship Romea.
+The yacht is Lloyd's registered, issued by Cayman Islands.Grace is 0.80 m shorter than her sister ship Romea.

 Amenities

 Zero speed stabilizers, elevator, beach club, grand piano, swimming platform, tender garage with tender, air conditioning, underwater lights.

 Performance

-She is powered by twin 2,000hp Caterpillar 3516-B diesel engines.
+She is powered by twin 2,000 hp Caterpillar 3516-B diesel engines.
 With her 170000 L fuel tanks she has a maximum range of 4500 nmi.